hylianux/EgoManager/README.md

 ## For Modders

 Hey, do you want your mod to load into EgoManager easily?
-Simply include a .json file of the same name as your .wad (or .pk3) file, and include these details.
+Simply include a .json file with the below details.

 Property | Description
 ---|---